Thomas Mowbray, 1st Duke of Norfolk: Murder of Gloucester and elevation

-On 29 September the same year, Mowbray received a formal royal pardon for his role as an Appellant.
-Further, "it is perhaps no coincidence", suggests the scholar Matthew Lewis, that at the same time Mowbray was elevated to Duke of Norfolk as part of Richard's re-establishment of his aristocracy known as the Duketti: "dukelings" or "little dukes".
+On 29 September 1397, Mowbray received a royal pardon for his role as an Appellant.
+This was part of Richard's re-establishment of his aristocracy known as the Duketti: "dukelings" or "little dukes".
 Given-Wilson has suggested that Mowbray's new title "cheapened the great titles at the crown's disposal", while Rowena Archer has argued that, although he may not have been related to the King by blood, "he had lineage and wealth to merit so high an honour".
 He also suggests that this does not necessarily indicate the true relationship between the two men.
 As an (albeit ex) appellant, Richard must have found it difficult to forget Mowbray's earlier treason, irrespective of his subsequent loyalty.
 For Mowbray's part, he was too experienced a political operator at the court not to realise this.
 To celebrate their return to the King's grace, Bolingbroke and Mowbray held a ceremonial requiem mass and feast, last which the King and Queen attended.
-Ostensibly this was to commemorate the return from the Holy Land of Mowbray's father's bones for reinternment; John Mowbray had built up a posthumous reputation as vir catholicus and something of a cult surrounded him.
-The bones were displayed at the Carmelite church and was clearly intended to reflect personally on Mowbray also, increasing his political stature just as he had been elevated to the highest title in the land.
+Ostensibly this was to commemorate the return from the Holy Land of Mowbray's father's bones for reinterment; John Mowbray had built up a posthumous reputation as vir catholicus and something of a cult surrounded him.
+John Mowbray's bones were reliquaried at a Carmelite church, a display that was clearly intended to reflect personally on Mowbray also, increasing his political stature just as he had been elevated to the highest title in the land.

 Quarrel with Bolingbroke

-By late 1397 Richard was planning another expedition to Ireland, while in another repercussion from the Revenge Parliament, around the same time Mowbray quarrelled with Bolingbroke, now Duke of Hereford.
+By late 1397, Richard was planning another expedition to Ireland, while in another repercussion from the Revenge Parliament, around the same time Mowbray quarrelled with Bolingbroke, now Duke of Hereford.
 Not only did this seriously disrupt the King's plans, but says Saul, it was also the event that "brought the royal house of cards come tumbling down".
-The historian Caroline Barron argues that "a certain amount of inter-aristocratic rivalry could work to the king’s advantage, but it was a dangerous game to play", and this one was to be fatal to Richard.
-The causes behind their dispute are no longer obvious, but Saul suggests that, although a "tangled story", Given-Wilson's explanation is probably as accurate as can now be discerned.
-He suggests that the issue was less with the personalities involved and more to do with broader disagreements regarding royal policy, which the King was unable to contain.
+The historian Caroline Barron argues that "a certain amount of inter-aristocratic rivalry could work to the king's advantage, but it was a dangerous game to play", and this one was to be fatal to Richard.
+The causes behind their dispute are no longer obvious, but Saul suggests that although a "tangled story", Given-Wilson's explanation is probably as accurate as can now be discerned.
+He suggests that the issue was less with the personalities involved and more with broader disagreements regarding royal policy, which the King could not contain.
 The narrative of events only survives through Bolinbroke's later retelling.
 They had both been pardoned in December 1397 in the final session of the previous parliament.